Refeat/OpenAI_SKT/README.md

 ## Chunking Strategy

 <p align="center"><img width=100% src="https://github.com/audreyaiai/OpenAI_SKT/assets/92682815/77cef516-43b6-45bc-a9a8-8b28a26657af" alt="chunking"></p>
 We conducted extensive preprocessing to ensure that GPT could better understand the data.
-This involved removing noise information and incorporating visual data to comprehend context and structural details.
+This involved removing noise information (such as Ads, navigation bars, etc) and incorporating visual data to comprehend context and structural details.

 We obtained official authorization and fine-tuned Faster RCNN on a dataset comprising 200 images from the **통계청 (Korean Statistical Office)** and **정부 브리핑 (Government Briefings)**.